jayknightt/SuperRecruiter/README.md

 The source code is licensed under Apache 2.0.

 The datasets are licensed under CC BY NC 4.0, which permits only non-commercial usage.
 It is advised that any models trained using the dataset should not be utilized for anything other than research purposes.

-## Contributing to CAMEL 🐫
-We appreciate your interest in contributing to our open-source initiative.
-We provide a document of [contributing guidelines](https://github.com/camel-ai/camel/blob/master/CONTRIBUTING.md) which outlines the steps for contributing to CAMEL.
-Please refer to this guide to ensure smooth collaboration and successful contributions. 🤝🚀

-## Contact
-For more information please contact camel.ai.team@gmail.com.